Maths Craft Festival 2016

 The positive feedback was overwhelming, with comments like “What a great event, our whole family has enjoyed it, from age 7-47!” and “Thank you for putting up such a cool event!
 Math is awesome”.
 What did people learn from attending the Festival?
 Aside from experiencing the “fascinating complexity and depth to all of the various constructions”, they were “amazed by how much breadth mathematics encompasses”, and have now come to realise that “Fractals are EVERYWHERE” and “Geometry is way cool”.
 And perhaps most heartening of all, that “Maths is exciting” and “maths can be fun!”

 A range of stations gave attendees a chance to try various crafts for themselves while learning about the maths behind them at the same time.
-Visit our resources page to find the handouts from the festival along with other maths/craft resources.

 We had a wonderful range of speakers over the festival weekend who explained some of the deep links between maths and craft.